 More and more new vehicles are fitted with ADAS, many of which are familiar to us.
 The more common systems include:

-Parking assist - aids parking without colliding with nearby objects and vehicles.
+Aids parking without colliding with nearby objects and vehicles.
 Can be camera or sensor based.

-Autonomous emergency braking - this feature can use lidar (a remote sensing technology that uses lasers to collect measurements), radar or cameras.
+This feature can use lidar (a remote sensing technology that uses lasers to collect measurements), radar or cameras.

-Blind spot monitoring - a radar based feature which warns when a vehicle is in your blind spot.
+A radar-based feature which warns when a vehicle is in your blind spot.

-Adaptive cruise control - this maintains a safe distance between your vehicle and the one ahead.
+This maintains a safe distance between your vehicle and the one ahead.
 Can be radar sensors or cameras.